MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 For more information, see [Discover data items in the OneLake data hub](../get-started/onelake-data-hub.md).

  **Guidance**: Carefully defining and setting up domains is essential for creating an efficient experience in the data hub.
-Carefully defined domains help set the context for teams and makes for better definition of boundaries and ownership.
+Carefully defined domains help set the context for teams and make for better definition of boundaries and ownership.
 Mapping workspaces to domains is key to helping implement this in Fabric.

 ### Endorsement